Burke Museum of Natural History and Culture

-The Burke Museum of Natural History and Culture (Burke Museum) is a natural history museum in Seattle, Washington, in the United States.
-Established in 1899 as the Washington State Museum, it traces its origins to a high school naturalist club formed in 1879.
+The Burke Museum of Natural History and Culture (commonly as Burke Museum) is the natural history museum of the University of Washington in Seattle, Washington.
+It is administered by the Arts Division of the College of Arts and Sciences of the University of Washington.

+Established in 1899 as the Washington State Museum, the museum traces its origins to a high school naturalist club formed in 1879.
 The museum is the oldest in Washington state and boasts a collection of more than 16 million artifacts, including the world's largest collection of spread bird wings.
-Located on the campus of the University of Washington, the Burke Museum is the official state museum of Washington.
+The Burke Museum is the official state museum of Washington.

 History

 Young Naturalists Society

 The roots of the Burke Museum can be traced to a natural history club formed by high school students in the 19th century.
 The group was formed in December 1879 by students Edmond S. Meany, J. O. Young, P. Brooks Randolph, and Charles Denny.
 Denny's father, city founder Arthur Denny, was a regent of the Territorial University of Washington and arranged for the group to meet on campus.
-The Young Naturalists adopted a constitution and bylaws, and the official name "Young Naturalists Society," in 1880.
+The Young Naturalists adopted a constitution and bylaws, and the official name "Young Naturalists Society", in 1880.
 As the founding members graduated high school and matriculated to the university, the membership of the Young Naturalists expanded to include university students.

 In 1882 Orson "Bug" Johnson (Orson Bennett Johnson) was retained as a biology instructor at the University of Washington, bringing 20,000 animal specimens with him.
 Johnson immediately involved himself with the Young Naturalists, and the addition of his collection gave the club the largest natural history collection in the Pacific Northwest.
 Under Johnson's direction, the Young Naturalists began expanding this nucleus of specimens and artifacts, which were stored in a backroom of the Denny home.
 A permanent structure to house the growing collection was built on the Territorial University's campus in 1886, with the club soliciting donations to fund its construction.
 Many specimens in the collection were regularly borrowed by university faculty to assist in instruction.

 In the 1890s Edmond Meany returned to teach history at the university.
 He led a revitalization of the group that he had helped found a decade before, bringing in new members, including women.
 By this point the society's collection had grown to include more than 60,000 specimens.